 An avid composer, Daisy won the Royal Opera House London Fanfare competition in 2016 with her composition ‘Funfair in Sea’ which was recorded by the Royal Opera House Orchestra, conducted by Antonio Pappano and played throughout the 2016/2017 season in Covent Garden, letting people know when to take their seats.

 Daisy is keen to raise awareness of Classical music, and the importance of team-work and a sense of community through music-making.
 Daisy has been involved in various outreach projects with JRAM, NYO Inspire and the Hastings Sinfonia.
 For NYO Inspire, Daisy has created and led workshops for other young musicians and has organised fundraising concerts.
-In 2020, Daisy was nominated for the Fitter Stronger ‘Recharge Award’ for Music.
+In 2020, Daisy was awarded the Fitter Stronger ‘Recharge Award’ for Music outreach.

 Daisy has a strong interest in yoga and meditation and also takes part in regular Alexander technique classes.
-She recently spoke on the Young Persons’s Panel for the Alexander in Education Conference.
+She recently spoke on the Young Persons Panel for the Alexander in Education Conference.